Who Are We

 If you have any questions regarding our Environment Management, please feel free to contact Emmanuelle Walton, our Environmental Coordinator, by phone: (08) 8323 8414 or via email: EWalton@wirra.com.au

 Giving back is important to the Wirra Wirra Tribe – to the local community, the wine industry and the broader society.
-On top of this we are proudly South Australian and on this basis we have committed to supporting a number of important bodies in SA that promote charitable causes, the arts and culture, and sport.
+We are also proudly South Australian and on this basis we have committed to supporting a number of important bodies in SA that promote charitable causes, the arts and culture, and sport.

 ARTS AND CULTURE PARTNERS